 Dean's Office (Votey 109): Monday - Friday 8:00AM - 5:00PM

 Teaching Labs: If a course is scheduled through the Registrar the doors to the scheduled room will unlock automatically during the class time.
 If access is needed outside of regularly scheduled course times, please contact the CEMS Lab Manager or department administrator:

 Lab Citizens Initiative

-UVM and CEMS supports a culture of inclusiveness, stewardship, and safety in our labs.
+UVM and CEMS support a culture of inclusiveness, stewardship, and safety in our labs.
 This means that everyone does their part to create a safe and supportive work environment.
 Good lab citizens will contribute to keeping their lab facilities clean, safe, and functioning so that all users can have the best experience possible.
 To do your part: